-- USAID’s water sector completed a series of ex-post evaluations.
+- completed a series of ex-post evaluations.
 They show mixed results with impacts not sustained in Madagascar but sustained impact in Indonesia.
 The learnings from Madagascar, where there were challenges with the sustainability of Community Led Total Sanitation (CLTS) are being built onto USAID’s continuing investments in this key sector.
 Adaptations include holding more targeted, intermittent follow-up visits from technical specialists over a longer duration of time.
 This is to troubleshoot emerging local systems challenges and help sustain community and local government capacities, commitment, functional relationships, and productive investments.

-- An evaluation of a post-conflict program in Uganda found that the program’s success was in large part due to its ability to be adaptive to changing beneficiary needs.
+- An evaluation of a found that the program’s success was in large part due to its ability to be adaptive to changing beneficiary needs.
 The evaluation of this multifaceted activity which ran from 2006 to 2011 had two key findings informing design of new activities: (1) to intentionally design a “learning” approach and mindset and therefore adapt more effectively to evolving conditions in a post-conflict environment; and 2) that geographic focus matters when reacting to specific challenges facing specific populations.

 Procedures for Incorporating Local Data and Feedback